kienstra/headless-lighthouse/README.md

 npm start https://example.com
 ```

-This will run 10 trials.
-It'll display the performance score of each and the mean of all 10:
+This will run 10 trials on mobile and 10 on desktop.

 ```
 $ npm start https://twitter.com/wordpress